getindata/kedro-airflow-k8s/docs/source/02_installation/01_installation.md

 `compile` command takes one argument, which is the directory name containing configuration (relative to `conf` folder).
 As an outcome, `dag` directory contains python file with generated DAG.

+### `run-once`

+`run-once` command generates DAG from pipeline, uploads it Airflow DAG location and triggers the DAG run as soon as the new DAG instance is available.

 ### `schedule`

 `schedule` command takes three arguments, one is the directory name containing configuration (relative to `conf` folder), the second one is the output location of generated dag, the third is cron like expression that relates to Airflow DAG `schedule_interval`.

 ### `upload-pipeline`

 `upload-pipeline` command takes two arguments, one is the directory name containing configuration (relative to `conf`